Giovanni van Bronckhorst

 During his club career, Van Bronckhorst played for RKC Waalwijk, Feyenoord, Rangers, Arsenal, Barcelona and again with Feyenoord.
 He was an instrumental player in Barcelona's 2005–06 UEFA Champions League victory, being in the starting line-up of the final, having played every Champions League match for Barcelona that season.

-Van Bronckhorst earned 107 caps for the Netherlands national team, and played for his country in three FIFA World Cups, in 1998, 2006 and 2010, as well as three UEFA European Championships, in 2000, 2004 and 2008.
+Van Bronckhorst earned 106 caps for the Netherlands national team, and played for his country in three FIFA World Cups, in 1998, 2006 and 2010, as well as three UEFA European Championships, in 2000, 2004 and 2008.
 After captaining the Oranje in the 2010 World Cup final, he was elected into the Order of Orange-Nassau.
 The 2010 World Cup final was the last match in his career.

 After assisting the Dutch under-21 team and Feyenoord, Van Bronckhorst became Feyenoord manager in May 2015.
 He won the KNVB Cup in his first season and the club's first Eredivisie title for 18 years in 2017.
 In November 2021, he returned to Rangers as manager, reaching the Europa League final and winning the Scottish Cup in his first season.
+In June 2024, he signed a deal with Beşiktaş and won the 2024 Turkish Super Cup in his first official match.

 Club career

-Childhood and early career
+Early career

-Van Bronckhorst was born in Rotterdam to Victor van Bronckhorst, an Indonesian-Dutch father, and Fransien Sapulette, an Indonesian mother of Moluccan descent.
-He began playing for a local amateur youth team in Rotterdam, Linker Maas Oever, from age six.
+Van Bronckhorst began playing for a local amateur youth team in Rotterdam, Linker Maas Oever, from age six.
 He joined the youth academy at Feyenoord the following year.
 In 1990, aged 15, the club offered him a professional contract, which he accepted.
 He won the Dutch Youth League with Feyenoord in 1991, but struggled to break into the first team.
 He was loaned out to RKC Waalwijk, making his league debut in 1993.
 He returned to Feyenoord for the 1994–95 season, but was used as a fringe player, making only ten appearances for the club.
-1995–96 was his breakthrough season, as he started almost every match for Feyenoord, playing alongside the likes of Regi Blinker and Henrik Larsson.
+1995–96 was his breakthrough season, as he started almost every match for Feyenoord, playing alongside the likes of Regi Blinker, Jean-Paul van Gastel and Henrik Larsson.

 Domestically, with Feyenoord failing to break the PSV–Ajax stranglehold on the Eredivisie for the fourth-straight year, and major players such as Henrik Larsson leaving the team, Van Bronckhorst began to search for a new club.
 He chose to join Dick Advocaat (his former manager at international U-16 and U-18 level) at Rangers, joining the club in 1998 for a reported transfer fee between £5–5.5 million.